 Four guiding principles for all awards:

 - Evidenced-based action and sustainability — outline any evidence or support that demonstrates the project/program/individual has had (or will have) a positive impact on walking practices, walking infrastructure, walking programs/clubs or numbers of people walking.

 - Community engagement, participation, partnerships, and volunteerism — describe any engagement or involvement from the community and volunteers.

 - Equitable outcomes — consideration will be given to projects/programs that support vulnerable and low socio-economic communities to support the creation of healthier walking environments; for example, older people, children, and their families and for priority populations (e.g., Aboriginal population, people from culturally and linguistically diverse populations, people with a disability).

-Each of the three award categories of Walking for Health, Transport and Recreation will be awarded a $2,000 prize.
-The award for Outstanding Individual Contribution will be awarded a Walking SA Lifetime Membership.
+Each of the three award categories of Walking for Health, Transport and Recreation will be awarded a $1,500 prize.
+The two awards for Outstanding Contribution will be awarded $750 to an organisation that furthers the work of their cause (including their organisation if it is an organisation recipient).
+An individual recipient of either of the Outstanding Contribution Awards will also receive a Walking SA Lifetime Membership.

 Key Dates for Awards Entries